reflectoring/reflectoring.github.io/_posts/2021-03-27-first-java-program-robot-arena.md

   If you haven't been in contact with object-oriented programming before, the concepts of classes and objects can be a lot to take in.
 Don't worry if you don't understand all the concepts from reading this article alone ... it'll come with practice.
 </p>
 <p>
-If you want to go through a more thorough, hands-on introduction into object-oriented programming with Java, you might want to take a look at <a href="https://codegym.cc">codegym</a>.
+If you want to go through a more thorough, hands-on introduction to object-oriented programming with Java, you might want to take a look at <a href="https://codegym.cc">codegym</a>.
   </p>
 </div>